Publication Ethics

 The articles should be submitted in English and they will be published in English.

 Papers describing the same research should not be published in multiple journals.
-Manuscripts which have been published as copyrighted material elsewhere cannot be submitted.
+Manuscripts that have been published as copyrighted material elsewhere cannot be submitted.
 Submission of a manuscript concurrently to more than one journal is unethical publishing behavior and unacceptable.

 Authors should, at the earliest stage possible, disclose any conflicts of interest that might be construed to influence the results or their interpretation in the manuscript.
 Examples of potential conflicts of interest that should be disclosed include financial ones such as honoraria, educational grants or other funding, membership, employment, consultancies etc. as well as non-financial ones such as personal or professional relationships, affiliations, knowledge or beliefs in the subject matter or materials discussed in the manuscript.
 All sources of financial support for the work should be disclosed.